 Trigger warning: Sexual assault, rape

 A note on the movie’s length: Yes, it’s long.
 It’s like three movies in one because it tells the story from the perspectives of the three people involved.
-And even though the build up can feel slow and occasionally clunky, it’s worth it in the end to have all three perspectives to showcase the way different people perceive events.
+And even though the build-up can feel slow and occasionally clunky, it’s worth it, in the end, to have all three perspectives showcase the way different people perceive events.
 Each retelling humanizes each person so the story feels grounded while simultaneously making the audience uncomfortable by knowing each character intimately.
 This subject matter of rape is not glossed over nor treated lightly, and it shouldn’t be.
 This subject is supposed to make the audience uncomfortable because it’s disgusting and wrong, and most disturbingly, is still common today.

 Marguerite and Jean’s relationship is complicated, to say the least.
-In Jean’s perspective, he is a good husband and Marguerite a good wife.
-They appear to have a marriage based more on equal partnership than the traditional authoritative husband and submissive wife that was the social norm and expectation during these times.
+In Jean’s perspective, he is a good husband, and Marguerite is a good wife.
+They appear to have a marriage based more on the equal partnership than the traditional authoritative husband and submissive wife that was the social norm and expectation during these times.

 However, once we get Marguerite’s perspective, Jean is revealed to be not nearly as chivalrous and kind as previously shown.
 Jean carefully left out the way he often treated Marguerite as an object.
 He is ignorant of his wife’s feelings most of the time.
 Whenever they have sex, she never feels pleasure, but he doesn’t bother to ask what she thinks or what she wants — he only cares that he is satisfied.
 When he comes home from fighting and sees she is wearing a dress with a low neckline, he refuses to acknowledge her and calls her a “harlot.”
 When Marguerite is unable to produce an heir, Jean pins the blame on her, making her feel worthless as producing an heir is her one job, as if she were one of the horses he breeds and not a real person.
 In one of his most atrocious acts, he nearly chokes Marguerite to death upon finding out she was raped.
 He victim blames, asking if she incited it, etc. — all questions many rape victims still get asked today.